Kiruna: Climate

-Being located 145 km (90 miles) north of the Arctic Circle, Kiruna has a subarctic climate (Dfc) with short, cool summers and long, cold winters, although the city itself can be considerably milder than the surrounding forest.
+Being located 145 km (90 miles) north of the Arctic Circle, Kiruna has a subarctic climate (Dfc) with short, mild summers and long, cold winters, although the city itself can be considerably milder than the surrounding forest.
 Snow cover generally lasts from late September to mid-May, but snowfall can occur year-round.
 The midnight sun between 28 May and 16 July (50 days), and white nights lasts from early May to early August.
 Polar night lasts from 11 December to 1 January (22 days), the exact boundaries depending on local topography.
 Even though Kiruna's winters are very cold by Swedish standards, they are still much less severe than winters on similar latitudes in North America and Siberia, and even more southerly areas in other parts of the world due to some maritime influence.
-Similar winter temperatures go as far south as below the 45th parallel in the Russian Far East.
+Similar winter temperatures go as far south as below the 45th parallel in the Russian Far East as well as the interior upper Midwest and northern New England in the United States.
 Kiruna however, has cooler summers than such areas, but still warm enough to stay above polar climate and below the northern tree line.
 Winter temperatures however are significantly colder than areas immediately affected by the Gulf Stream to a degree that the regular lows of Kiruna during January and February are similar to Tromsø's all-time record low.

 The coldest confirmed temperature ever in Kiruna was recorded at the nearby weather station with -43.3 C recorded in January 1999.
 The weather station recorded 31.6 C in July 1945, which is the all-time record.
 The warmest month on record at the weather station was July 2018, with average high temperatures of 24.3 C. Kiruna has a gloomy climate, affected by Atlantic low-pressure systems.
-Due to its extreme daylight cycle, the period between April to August account for 73% of Kiruna's annual sunshine according to the 1961-1990 normals, whereas the five darkest months between October and February contain only around 10% of the annual sunshine.
+Due to its extreme daylight cycle, the period between April and August account for 73% of Kiruna's annual sunshine according to the 1961-1990 normals, whereas the five darkest months between October and February contain only around 10% of the annual sunshine.